 Collegiate approaches to primary and secondary guidance teaching was also a concern with the introduction of 5-14.
 Until 5-14 was introduced, there was no formal P.S.E. or Guidance in primary schools.
 Associate School Groups were formed, and methodology and programmes were discussed, with Grampian Region leading the way.

 By the mid 1990s Terry Ashton was raising the question “will we ever get first level guidance to work?”
-Of primary concern was the conscripting of teachers into the role, and that many felt there was also an expectation to teach Social Education (PSE).
-Terry felt that there couldn’t be a national one fits all approach and that individual schools and to adapt the model of guidance to suit them.
+Of primary concern, was the conscripting of teachers into the role, and that many felt there was also an expectation to teach Personal and Social Education (PSE).
+Terry felt that there couldn’t be a national "one size fits all" approach, and that individual schools had to adapt the model of guidance to suit them.

 By the start of the new millennium, the then president Alex Edwardson, brought the focus round to the significant issues facing the profession as we approached a new century.
 The complexity of the job, the competing pressures of personal, curricular and vocational areas, time allocation and management, increased expectations of managerial effectiveness in self- evaluation and development planning and the wider question of whether there should be full time Guidance/ PSE teachers.
 Alex reflected that “whatever emerges from current discussion of basic contracts, extended contracts and professional leadership roles, the key functions of guidance will remain necessary and the test of the system will be how well these functions are fulfilled.

 The 2000s raised the questions of employability of our young people, supporting them to be a workforce fit for a rapidly changing environment.
 Solution focussed approaches to resolving conflict were a focus, as was encouraging planning for success.